MicrosoftDocs/cloud-adoption-framework/docs/industry/retail/retail-omnichannel-optimization.md

 ### Omnichannel success stories

 - See how Fabletics used data to buck the retail rut.
-- Learn how [Dick's Sporting Goods](https://customers.microsoft.com/en-us/story/857270-dickssportinggoods-vmware-azure) stayed in the game during COVID-19 lockdowns.
+- Learn how [Dick's Sporting Goods](https://customers.microsoft.com/story/857270-dickssportinggoods-vmware-azure) stayed in the game during COVID-19 lockdowns.

 ## Next steps

-Learn about another strategic driver for retail customers: [Supply chain optimization](./retail-supply-chain-optimization.md).
+Learn about another strategic driver for retail customers: [supply-chain optimization](./retail-supply-chain-optimization.md).

 These resources offer guidance throughout the cloud adoption scenario.